-- Master's degree in counseling or a related educational field.
-(See Master of Education Counselor Education) - 2.
-A minimum of two years of teaching experience in an accredited school. - 3.
-Admission to graduate study within the School of Education, Health Professions & Human Development as post graduate applicant. - 4.
-Completions of counseling courses as assigned by Counseling Faculty and approval of School Counseling Program Coordinator.
+- 1. Master's degree in counseling or a related educational field.
+(See Master of Education Counselor Education)

+- 2. A minimum of two years of teaching experience in an accredited school.

+- 3. Admission to graduate study within the School of Education, Health Professions & Human Development as post graduate applicants.

+- 4. Completions of counseling courses as assigned by Counseling Faculty and approval of Professional School Counseling Program Coordinator.
 Courses may include:

-COUN 6310 Counseling in the Schools
+- COUN 6310 Counseling in the Schools

+- COUN 6311 Multicultural Counseling

+- COUN 6318 Assessment in Counseling

+- COUN 6321 Professional Orientation & Ethics in Counseling

-COUN 6325 Career Education
+- COUN 6325 Career Education

+- COUN 6327 Theories of Counseling

-COUN 6329 Group Counseling
+- COUN 6329 Group Counseling

-COUN 6332 Counseling Across the Lifespan
+- COUN 6332 Counseling Across the Lifespan

+- COUN 6333 Counseling Techniques